awsdocs/amazon-opensearch-service-developer-guide/doc_source/replication.md

 ### Delete a replication rule<a name="replication-rule-delete"></a>

-When you delete a replication rule, OpenSearch Service stops replicating *new* indices that match the pattern, but continues existing replication activity until you [stop replication](#replication-stop) of those indices\.
+When you delete a replication rule, OpenSearch Service stops replicating *new* indices that match the pattern, but continues existing replication activity until you [stop replication](#replication-stop) of those indexes\.

 Delete replication rules from the follower domain: